Carlos Coolidge: Career

 In 1816, Coolidge was commissioned as a captain in the Vermont Militia, and assigned to 1st Regiment, 4th Division.
 He remained in the militia for several years, and advanced to colonel and commander of the regiment.

 Coolidge was one of the first members of the state Board of Bank Commissioners.
 He was elected State's Attorney for Windsor County and served from 1831 until 1836.
 He was a Representative in the Vermont House from 1834 to 1837, and served as Speaker from 1836 to 1837.
 He served in the House again from 1839 to 1842, and was again Speaker of the House.
 In 1835 he received an honorary Master of Arts degree from the University of Vermont.

 Coolidge was one of Vermont's presidential electors in 1844, and cast his ballot for Henry Clay and Theodore Frelinghuysen.
 He served as President of the Vermont Whig Convention in 1847, which passed resolutions opposing the Mexican–American War and the acquisition of territory by conquest, and in favor of the Wilmot Proviso.
 Coolidge's anti-slavery views also included the idea of returning freed slaves to Africa as settlers, and he was active in both the American Colonization Society and the Vermont Colonization Society.

 Coolidge served two terms as Governor of Vermont from October 1, 1848, to October 11, 1850.
 During his tenure, a Supreme Court and Circuit Court System was established.
 He received an honorary LL.D. degree from Middlebury College in 1849.

 After serving as Governor Coolidge returned to his law practice in Windsor.
-He became a Republican when the party was founded in the 1850s, and served in the Vermont State Senate from 1853 to 1857, after which he again returned to his law practice.
+He became a Republican when the party was founded in the 1850s, and served in the Vermont State Senate from 1853 to 1856, after which he again returned to his law practice.

 Death

 Coolidge died in Windsor, Vermont, on August 15, 1866, and is interred in Windsor's Old South Church Cemetery.
-He was a distant relative of Calvin Coolidge.